Curing AIDS, One Patient at a Time

 “It’s a family trait,” he concluded.
 “My parents were Holocaust survivors.
 They were stubborn and I share that stubbornness in my dedication to research and my feelings about the importance of research.”

 “I think on a broad level we wonder what our purpose is in life and how to make a difference.
 My parents survived the Holocaust for a particular reason; I don’t think it’s a coincidence that I’m their son and it’s also not a coincidence that I developed as a physician during the AIDS epidemic, which was another holocaust.
-I think there’s the reason why I’m here.”
+I think there’s a reason why I’m here.”